The Importance of Voice Control in Senior Living

 While these have a wide set of use cases, they aren’t made for senior living communities.
 They don’t naturally integrate with the legacy systems already in place, but rather, are limited to their specific products (i.e. iPhone, Amazon Echo) and some third-party applications.

-The brains behind Alexa, Lex is a cloud-based automatic speech recognition (ASR) and natural language understanding service.
+Lex is a cloud-based automatic speech recognition (ASR) and natural language understanding service.
 It can be used with other cloud services to build out smart assistants designed for a specific task or purpose.
-The software enables programs to understand human language, offering more dynamic ways of interacting.
+The virtual assistant software enables programs to understand human language, offering more dynamic ways of interacting.

 - Easy to use and build out natural language models